Physical Therapy Certification and Certificate Programs

 The coursework stresses techniques in development and restoration of muscular function and mobility in the pediatric population.
 Gross and fine motor skills, as well as strength and endurance are emphasized and integrated with the sensory processes of the afflicted individual.
 Classes include:

 All physical therapists must, in order to practice, graduate from an accredited program and sit for the National Physical Therapy Examination for physical therapists.
 Certification is generally renewable every two years.
 According to the U.S. Bureau of Labor Statistics, many states require a certain number of continuing education credits as part of the renewal process.

 In order to qualify to sit for the specialty certification exams, applicants must have a current license to practice physical therapy and a minimum of 2,000 hours of clinical practice in their specialty, including 500 hours within the previous three years.
 In some cases, applicants must be certified in CPR and emergency care.

-From 2008-2018, the U.S. Bureau of Labor Statistics has projected that the occupation of physical therapist will increase 30.3%.
-The average annual salary nationwide for the profession in 2008 was $74,410.
+From 2010 to 2020, the U.S. Bureau of Labor Statistics has projected that job openings for physical therapists will increase 39%.
+The median annual salary nationwide for the profession in 2012 was $79,860.

 Related to Physical Therapy Certificate

 - Recently Updated

 Kinesiotherapy and physical therapy are similar fields; both deal with the treatment of patients who have suffered from a...